YashicaThanekar/amazon-clone/README.md

 **About the Project**
-The aim of this project is to recreate the **look and feel of Amazon’s homepage** while showcasing:
+-The aim of this project is to recreate the **look and feel of Amazon’s homepage** while showcasing:
 --> Clean and semantic HTML structure
 -->Organized and reusable CSS
 --> Attention to spacing, alignment, and hover animations